zczeng333/iDEA-iSAIL-Reading-Group/README.md

 Unless otherwise notified, our reading group for Summer 2021 is scheduled as follows.
 If you would like to present in an upcoming meeting, please submit a pull request for registering or email Dongqi Fu (dongqif2 [at] illinois [dot] edu). </span>

+Presenters, (1) please do not forget to upload your nice presentation slides to this github repository; (2) please also do not forget to forward the papers you are going to represent a week ahead of your presentation.

 ### <span style="margin: 0px; padding: 0px; border: 0px; font-weight: inherit; font-style: inherit; font-family: Arial; vertical-align: baseline;">Schedule for 2021 Summer:</span>

 | Dates | Presenters | Topics | Materials|